A Compleat History of the Holy Bible

 by Laurence Clarke

-William George, a famous Bristol bookseller & publisher, joined the argument on the side of John Taylor, and printed a pamphlet covering the disagreement : New Facts Relating to The Chatterton Family.
+William George, a famous Bristol bookseller & publisher, joined the argument on the side of John Taylor, and printed a pamphlet covering the disagreement : New Facts Relating to The Chatterton Family : View.

-William George was the last owner of the bible before his children donated it to Bristol in 1900.
+William George was the last owner of the bible.
+His children donated it to Bristol in 1900.
 It is now in the care of Bristol Reference Library.

-Obviously, George is wrong in his assertion that Chatterton's father made the entry, bearing in mind that he died 3 months before his son was born.
+Obviously, George is wrong in his assertion that Chatterton's father made the entry, bearing in mind that he died 3 months before his son was born - does this mean that John Taylor did know of George Catcott's note's re the bible?
+A small point but worth considering.

-In the mean time more can be read regarding Chatterton discovering the manuscripts covering the family bible - bearing in mind that the information comes from Dean Milles' 1782 edition of 'Rowley's' Works, but I must say that I love this book - and not just because of the excellent quality of the paper, but also because Jeremiah had the courage of his convictions.
+The family bible is also mentioned by Jeremiah Milles in his 1782 edition of 'Rowley's' Works, where he describes Chatterton discovering one of the parchments, which his father had used to cover Clarke's History of the Bible.
+I must say that I love Milles' book and not just because of the excellent quality of the paper, but also because Jeremiah had the courage of his convictions (or simply didn't like being proven wrong).

 Now on to the handwriting in the bible.
-The entries seem to be by more than one person.
+The entries seem to have been made by more than one person.
 There are five possibilities: Chatterton's Mother & Father; Mary, his sister; his Grandmother; and young Thomas himself.
 The big question is, does the Bible contain the earliest sample of the handwriting of Thomas Chatterton?
 You must examine the manuscript pages and decide for yourself.

 The Chatterton Family Bible is stated to be the 1737 edition but I wonder if this claim is correct?
 There are three editions (as far as I know), 1737, 1739, & 1740.